Chasing Baja: A Fish Bum Gear Guide to Road Tripping Baja Mexico

 You’re going to get stuck.
 It happens to everyone and is, basically, a right of passage in Baja.
 Being prepared to get yourself out of a tough situation is a must… and it always seems to happen in the most remote area when no one is around.
 LOWER YOUR TIRE PRESSURE.
 It’s your best method for getting unstuck in the sand.
 However, you will most likely have an extended drive to get to a gas station for air.
 Driving those distances on air pressure of 15PSI is a recipe for disaster.
 An AIR COMPRESSOR is essential.
 I use the one below.
 It’s very effective and takes up very little space.
 The one I use is below:

-I carry a DEEP CYCLE, GEL, MARINE 12V BATTERY at all times when I’m on an extended road trip.
+I carry a lightweight, DEEP CYCLE, LITHIUM ION, 100AH, 12V BATTERY at all times when I’m on an extended road trip.
 Deep cycle batteries provide longer sustained amounts of electricity but less power compared to traditional batteries.
-GEL batteries are a safer option than traditional lead-acid and require little to no maintenance.
+Lithium ion batteries are super lightweight as compared to AGM batteries.
 The one I use is below:

 I charge it with a travel friendly SOLAR PANEL set up.
-The combination works perfectly.
+The combination works amazingly well.
+You gotta try it!
+The whole setup (along with my Starlink) allows me to work in the raddest remote locales.

 RECOVERY BOARDS are the next best tool for getting you unstuck.
 I have used these many times getting myself (and others) out of hairy situations.
 And, I always have four.